 “We have come together to work on parts that we think, from a political standpoint, can be managed in the short term,” he said.
 “We're simply trying to ensure that, on a day-to-day basis, doctors feel comfortable providing evidence-based care for women with complications of pregnancy that, again, have nothing to do with elective abortion.”

-The updated bill essentially adds explicit allowances for doctors to provide an abortion under certain circumstances.
-The permissible conditions include ectopic or molar pregnancies and cases of sepsis or hemorrhage when an impending or completed miscarriage causes a “life-threatening infection or excessive bleeding.”
+Under both bills, the permissible conditions for doctors to provide an abortion include ectopic or molar pregnancies and cases of sepsis or hemorrhage when an impending or completed miscarriage causes a “life-threatening infection or excessive bleeding.”

 “I think the effort was to add clarity, but I think what it does is to codify that a woman has to suffer a lot … before the doctor is free and clear to treat that,” she said.

 Goldberg indicated the goal of the bill is to prevent women from having their care delayed while they bleed out.
-He and the bill’s other architects also noted they see it as the start, not the end, of tackling this issue.
+He and the legislation’s other architects also noted they see it as the start, not the end, of tackling this issue.

 With limited time left in Kentucky’s annual lawmaking session, Goldberg said, “We have a few days to get some good done, as opposed to getting everything perfect.”